The Secrets We Keep: Plot

 Maja pays a visit to Rachel at her home, where she discovers the wedding ring she wears has a Star of David engraved on the inside.
-Believing that Thomas stole the ring from a Jewish victim, Maja goes back to her home to force Thomas to tell her his last name but then Thomas attempts to shoot her with a gun he'd hidden earlier but misses.
+Believing that Thomas stole the ring from a Jewish victim, Maja goes back to her home to force Thomas to tell her his last name but then Thomas attempts to shoot her with a gun he had hidden earlier but misses.
 He continues to insist his name is Thomas but then she sees his wedding band.
 She cuts off his finger and takes his wedding band with the same Star of David inside that is similar to Rachel's wedding band.
 Meanwhile Lewis plans to release Thomas, believing that he won't go to the police, Maja continues to demand that Thomas confess to his war crimes.
 Maja visits Rachel again at her home where Rachel tells her that Thomas does not like to discuss his past war experiences or his family.

-Maja and Lewis then bring Thomas to the outskirts of town where they have dug a pit and make Thomas kneel in front of the pit.
-Maja threatens to shoot him if he doesn't tell her the truth.
+Maja and Lewis then bring Thomas to the outskirts of town where Maja previously dug a pit and make Thomas kneel in front of the pit.
+Maja threatens to shoot him if he does not tell her the truth.
 Maja recalls the memories of witnessing soldiers raping and killing women during the war and leaving her sister behind.
 Thomas, feeling great remorse, eventually confesses his crimes, telling Maja he and the other soldiers were on amphetamines and had been up for five nights.
 They acted quickly and in a frenzy as the Russians were closing in.
-He is horrified, not believing he could do what he had done; he was present during the murders and tells Maja she never ran away, as she had always believed.
-When he says “I did it”, Lewis executes him out of rage.
+He is horrified, not believing he could do what he had done; he was present during the murders and tells Maja she never ran away, as she had always believed but she instead was left for dead.
+When he says "I did it", Lewis executes him out of rage.
 Maja and Lewis bury Thomas in the pit.
 They go home, clean their basement and bury their secrets.
 Later they celebrate the Fourth of July together with Rachel and their friends.